jlewis-89/Milestone-Project-1/README.md

 ### Bugs

-    Hamburger menu not functioning - Fixed
+    1. Hamburger menu not functioning - Fixed

 ### Fixes

-    Required bootstrap5 js script
+    2. Required missing bootstrap5 js script

 ### Known Bugs

-    Image distortion on project carousel images at different media widths
+    1. Image distortion on project carousel during transitions

-    Social links in footer - The company does not currently have any social media pages to link to.
+    2. Social links in footer - The company does not currently have any social media pages to link to.

 ### Further Testing